lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 ## When to introduce ...

+### Application

+This is about having an instance managing application setup and teardown

+- once you have 2-3 stateful classes that need sequential initialization on startup

 ### Views

 - as soon as you want to dynamically update a part of your app GUI